y-js/y-websockets-client/README.md

   connector: {
     name: 'websockets-client', // choose the websockets-client connector
     room: 'Textarea-example-dev',
-	// socket: http://localhost:1234 // Pass socket object to use
+    // socket: io('http://localhost:1234') // Pass socket.io object to use
     // url: http://localhost:1234 // the connection endpoint (see y-websockets-server)
     // if `url` is not set, the default connection endpoint is chosen
     // (provided by the i5 chair of informatics, RTWH University) },
   sourceDir: '/bower_components', // location of the y-* modules
   share: {